Kentucky Supreme Court Strikes Down Pension Law That Sparked Teacher Protests

 Kentucky's Supreme Court has struck down a pension law that spurred thousands of the state's teachers to protest last spring.

-The court ruled that the way the pension bill was passed didn't give lawmakers in the state legislature a "fair opportunity" to consider it.
-In a surprise maneuver, both chambers pushed the measure through in a matter of hours — before the public or even some lawmakers had had a chance to read it.
+The court ruled that the way the pension bill was passed didn't give state lawmakers a "fair opportunity" to consider it.
+In a surprise maneuver, both chambers pushed the measure through in a matter of hours — before the public and even some lawmakers had had a chance to read it.

 On March 29, after previous versions of the legislation had stalled, the Republican majority turned what had been an 11-page sewer bill into a 291-page pension bill and passed it in just hours.
 Kentucky law requires a bill to be read three times over three different days; the legislature tried to claim that readings when it was still a sewer bill counted, but the judge disagreed.